n1ranam/Blog-Post-Management/README.md

 ## Features

-- **Manage Blog** :– In this feature includes the CRUD operation in a blog or content you create like adding, editing and deleting content of the blog
+- **Manage Blog**: This feature includes CRUD operations on the blog content, such as adding, editing, and deleting blog posts.
-- **Login System** :- In this feature the admin can login to the system and manage all the feature of the system.
+- **Login System**: This feature allows the admin to log in to the system and manage all functionalities.
-- **Blog** :- In this method which is the main method of the system.
+- **Blog**: This feature is the core functionality, enabling users to create, view, and manage blog posts.
-- **Media** :- In this method which you can found all the media that you are upload in the system.
+- **Media Management**: This feature handles all the media that is uploaded within the system.
-- **Template** :- In this method which is the design of the system that consist of HTML,CSS and JavaScript.
+- **Templates**: This feature defines the design of the system, consisting of HTML, CSS, and JavaScript for the front-end.